Friday, 21 April 2017

 John Searle denies that there can be information without minds/observers.
 Perhaps this is simply a semantic dispute.
 After all, the things which pass for information certainly exist and they've been studied - in great detail! - from an informational point of view.
-Sure, they don't pass Searle's following tests; though that may not matter very much.
+Yes, they don't pass Searle's following tests; though that may not matter very much.

-Take, specifically, Searle's position as it was expressed in a 2013 review (in The New York Review of Books) of Christof Koch’s book Consciousness.
+Take, specifically, Searle's position as it was expressed in a 2013 review (in The New York Review of Books) of Christoff Koch’s book Consciousness.
 In that piece Searle complained that IIT depends on a misappropriation of the concept [information]:

 “[Koch] is not saying that information causes consciousness; he is saying that certain information just is consciousness, and because information is everywhere, consciousness is everywhere.
 I think that if you analyze this carefully, you will see that the view is incoherent.
 Consciousness is independent of an observer.
 I am conscious no matter what anybody thinks.
 But information is typically relative to observers...